Multiqubit Clifford groups are unitary 3-designs: Preliminaries

-for any operator $A$ acting on the $t$-partite Hilbert space, where the integral is taken over the whole unitary group with respect to the normalized Haar measure.
+for any linear operator $M$ acting on $\caH^{\otimes t}$, where $\dag$ stands for the Hermitian conjugate and the integral is taken with respect to the normalized Haar measure.
 By definition, a unitary $t$-design is also a $t^\prime$-design for $t^\prime<t$.
-Note that the above equation remains intact when $U_j$ are multiplied by phase factors, so what we are concerned are actually projective unitary $t$-designs.
-Alternatively, the set $\{U_j\}$ is a unitary $t$-design if the $t$th frame potential attains the minimum $\gamma(t,d):=\int \rmd U |\tr(U)|^{2t}$ \cite{GrosAE07, Scot08, RoyS09}.
-Here we only need $\gamma(t,d)$ in two special cases \cite{Rain98,Scot08},
+Note that the above equation remains intact when $U_j$ are multiplied by arbitrary phase factors, so what we are concerned with are actually projective unitary $t$-designs.
+Alternatively, the set $\{U_j\}$ is a unitary $t$-design if the $t$th \emph{frame potential}